areejnasser/PhD-2024/README.md

 4. The latest version of the OCD ontology, which includes imports from reused ontologies.

-Data_for_ontology_development: consists of formal resources used for developying OCD ontology.
-Ontology_Development: consists of the process of knowledge analysis, which includes identifying key concepts and their relationships, and creating RDF statements to formally represent these concepts.
-Additionally, it entails providing natural language definitions of OCD-related concepts and employing description logic to systematically outline the conceptualization.

 OCD Ontology-Enrichment: Inside, there are tools for augmenting the ontology, like WordNet resources for semantic enhancement and SPARQL queries for integration.
 Another subfolder contains elements related to contextual similarity, including a Word2Vec model trained on OCD forum data and a CSV file listing terms semantically close to OCD-related concepts.
 To describe the task of enrichment in detail: